 - Do not do your tutee’s homework or other assignments.

-- Do not try to be a therapist or a counselor.
+- Do not try to be a therapist or a counsellor.
 You are not expected to solve all the problems of your tutee.

 - Do not get frustrated or impatient if the tutee is not making the progress you are expecting.